CourtneySmith32/Altimeter_waves/README.md

 # Installation

 RADWave accesses altimeter data through the Australian Ocean Data Network ([AODN]) (https://portal.aodn.org.au/search).
 This dataset was compiled and extensively calibrated by Ribal and Young (2019).
 It is regularly updated using altimeter data from 1985-present, and can be downloaded in 1° x 1° URL files.
 Notebook1 uses a txt file (named IMOSURLs.txt) that directly extracts data from this portal.
 To access altimeter data for the area of interest, navigate to the AODN data portal and select IMOS-SRS Surface Waves Sub-Facility - altimeter wave/wind data.
 Determine the spatial and temporal bounding boxes for area of interest.
 Press next, and select "Download as...", selecting "List of URLs".
-Save and rename this file as "IMOS.txt", which will be used in Notebook1-Define Area.
+Save and rename this file as "IMOSURLs.txt", which will be used in Notebook1-Define Area.

 # Dependencies
 Python3 or later is required, in addition to the following packages: